A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-The constraint \eqref{robust discrete} is in fact a semi-infinite constraint with an infinite index set $\hat {\boldsymbol\eta}_{a}$, which makes it not directly computable.
-The following theorem provides a computable reformulation of \eqref{robust discrete}. \begin{theorem} Let \(-\infty<L_l<U_l<\infty\) for all \(0\leq l\leq \mathcal L\).
+The constraint \eqref{robust discrete} is in fact a semi-infinite constraint with an infinite index set $\hat {\boldsymbol\eta}_{a}$, which means that the inequality needs to be satisfied for infinitely many $\hat{\boldsymbol a}$.
+This makes it not directly computable.
+The following theorem provides a computable reformulation of \eqref{robust discrete} using dual variables. \begin{theorem}{\bf (Robust reformulation with polynomial relationship)} Let constants $L_l<U_l,\, 0\leq l\leq \mathcal L$ and $\sigma$ be given.
 If \(\hat{\boldsymbol\eta}_{a}\) has nonempty interior, the semi-infinite constraint (\ref{robust discrete}) is equivalent to the following set of constraints:

-where \(\beta_{l,k},~\gamma_{l,k}\) and \(\theta\) are dummy variables, $1\leq l\leq\mathcal{L}$, $1\leq k\leq N$. \end{theorem}
+where \(\beta_{l}^k,~\gamma_{l}^k\) and \(\theta\) are dummy variables, $1\leq l\leq\mathcal{L}$, $1\leq k\leq M$. \end{theorem}